 Most people are driven by price when purchasing online.
 This makes it hard to convert new customers and harder to get them to come back.
 Naturally, your thoughts will gravitate towards using promotions and sales.

-Here are some tips and tricks using promotions and coupons to better engage your audience, improve your conversation rate and average order value (AOV).
+Here are some tips and tricks using promotions in Magento to better engage your audience, improve your conversation rate and average order value (AOV).